 “No Doubt” Liability in Indiana

-Many intersection accidents are side-impact collisions with two vehicles travelling in perpendicular directions colliding.
+Many intersection accidents are side-impact collisions with two vehicles traveling in perpendicular directions colliding.

 Two other common types of intersection accidents are rear-end collisions and left-turn accidents.

 In the case of a rear-end collision, it is usually the fault of the driver who hit another vehicle from behind.
 It is every driver’s responsibility to maintain a safe speed and allow enough car lengths between their vehicle and the car in front to be able to stop when the vehicles ahead slow or stop suddenly.